MatusStas/iPhone-Price-Web-Scrapper/README.md

 # Documentation

-Data such as iPhone model, storage, price and color are collected from website [MP3.sk](https://www.mp3.sk/bazar-mobily-apple-bazar-c-207355_207356.html)
+Data such as iPhone model, storage, price and color are collected from website [MP3.sk](https://www.mp3.sk/bazar-mobily-apple-bazar-c-207355_207356.html).
+Program doesn't collect data from all iPhones.
+It is focused on iPhones with label **new, not opened box**.
+These iPhones are cheaper but in same condition as new ones.
+Basically we are trying to find iPhones for the best price.

 ## Running the program